prakashkumarprasad/MeetMind/README.md

 ## Features

-- **AI transcription** — upload audio or video; `faster-whisper` (medium, CUDA, float16) transcribes speech-to-text.
+- **AI transcription** — upload audio or video; `faster-whisper` (medium) transcribes speech-to-text.
+The current production worker runs the medium model on CPU with INT8 and two CPU threads.
 Video files are automatically converted to 16 kHz mono WAV audio with `ffmpeg` first.
 - **Meeting summaries & action items** — each ready meeting has a generated prose summary plus actionable items with owner and due date.
 - **Chat with your meetings** — an interactive, multi-turn chat UI.
 Users select